OUT MetroWest offers several programs for youth.

 - Respect each other’s differences, points of view, pronouns, identity, personal space, and the public space we occupy.

 - Everyone makes mistakes; apologies are learning opportunities.

 How can I find out what is happening at upcoming meetings?

 There are lots of ways to keep up-to-date.
 You can check the calendar on this website, subscribe to our weekly meeting notices, “like” our Facebook page, and follow us on Instagram.

 Does OUT MetroWest provide resources for parents and guardians?

 Greater Boston PFLAG partners with us to provide family meetings concurrent with many of our youth meetings.
-These meetings are held in the same building as our youth programs so that family members can attend while their children attend Nexus or WAGLY.
-Meetings are currently held the fourth Monday of the month (during WAGLY), the second Wednesday of the month (during Nexus Framingham), and the fourth Wednesday of the month (during Nexus Newton).
+These meetings are held nearby so that family members can attend while their children attend Shine, Nexus, or Prism.
+Recurring meetings are currently held the fourth Monday of the month (during Prism), the second Wednesday of the month (during Nexus Framingham), and the fourth Wednesday of the month (during Nexus Newton).
 For additional information about these and other family resources, please contact Greater Boston PFLAG.

 How can I help OUT MetroWest?